VRConservation/neca_jpa/jpa.md

 1. **Portfolio strategy**.
 Be strategic about what funds you utilize for different projects and programs.
 Look to foundations and business support grants for organizational startup or administrative costs.
 Still, there are implementation grants for field projects and private or bank loans for scaling once a JPA is established.
 2. **Temporal ramping**.
 Revenue sources outside the realm of taxes and grants may be difficult to create and execute with risk-averse agencies and organizations.
 Try funding with traditional resources, such as grants, first, and then gradually introduce new resources to diversify your funding portfolio and help establish the new organization's financial stability over time.
 3. **Grant dependence & giving**.
 In a similar vein, just because grants are available does not mean that will be the case indefinitely.
 As soon as you secure a grant, leverage it with other funding sources and work tirelessly to create more dependable and steady income sources.
 It may seem daunting, but remember that the single largest source of charitable giving in the United States comes from individuals, not foundations, corporations, or grant-making agencies.
-Individual contributions are also the least restricted type of funding, so it is critical for covering operational expenses.
+Individual contributions are also the least restricted type of funding, making them critical for covering operational expenses.
 Develop a strategy to cultivate local support through individual donations and campaigns.

 ## Background
 The large wildfire seasons of the past five years were catastrophic for forests and communities.
 However, according to https://fireecology.springeropen.com/articles/10.1186/s42408-021-00110-7, these events are not unprecedented in recent California history and are typically associated with periods of drought, e.g., the 1920s and 2010s.
-According to https://doi.org/10.1016/j.foreco.2021.120004, tree densities in the Sierra Nevada over the past century increased by up to sevenfold, while average tree size decreased by 50%.
+According to https://doi.org/10.1016/j.foreco.2021.120004, tree densities in the Sierra Nevada have increased by up to sevenfold over the past century, while average tree size has decreased by 50%.

 Not only does this overcrowding weaken forest health, but excessively dense forests also cause fires to burn more severely.
 A meta-analysis led by https://esajournals.onlinelibrary.wiley.com/doi/pdfdirect/10.1002/eap.2431 showed a fire deficit and widespread alteration of ecological structure and function across seasonally dry forests of western North America.
 A chronic level of stress is created by high competition across tree stands, resulting in reduced resilience to drought, disease, fire, and climate change. https://doi.org/10.2737/PSW-GTR-220 advocates for an aggressive approach to treating fire-suppressed stands using an ecologically based approach that reduces the total number of trees/acre while maintaining stand heterogeneity.